Fonglulu/demo_readdoc/docs/source/tutorial/Topic_two/p2p_comm.rst

 .. admonition:: Definition

     The **message data** is made of three components: (address, count, datatype).

     **address**: the beginning address of the data buffer.

     **count**: the number of successive entries of the type specified by datatype.

     **datatype**: the MPI datatype of the data.

 .. admonition:: Definition

     The **message envelope** is made of four components: (source, destination, tag, communicator).

     **source**: the rank of the sending MPI process.

     **destination**: the rank of the receiving MPI process.

     **tag**: a message identifier.

     **communicator**: the communicator over which the message is sent.

 .. admonition:: Remark

-    #.
-The **datatype** is a predefined name to specify machine-independent data elements.
-The basic datatypes are `MPI_INT`, `MPI_DOUBLE`(in C); MPI_INTEGER, MPI_REAL (in Fortran).
+    1. The **datatype** is a predefined name to specify machine-independent data elements.
+The basic datatypes are `MPI_INT`, `MPI_DOUBLE` (in C); `MPI_INTEGER`, `MPI_REAL` (in Fortran).
     MPI always provides derived datatypes which are user-defined mix of basic datatypes.
     The rational for MPI datatype is to support communications between machines with different memory representations.

-    #.
-The **tag** is a message identifier that allows the receiver to distinguish between different messages from the same source.
+    2. The **tag** is a message identifier that allows the receiver to distinguish between different messages from the same source.

-    #.
-The **communicator** specifies a 'communication universe'.
+    3. The **communicator** specifies a 'communication universe'.
 Messages are always received within the 'communication universe' they were sent, and messages sent in different 'communication universe' do not interfere.
 For example, `MPI_COMM_WORLD` is a specifies the communication within all processes available at initialization time.

-In our model problem, we need to send the nodal values of the second bottom row to the neighouring processor's top boundary row; as shown in the figure below:
+In our model problem, we need to send the nodal values of the second bottom row to the neighbouring processor's top boundary row; as shown in the figure below:

 .. image:: ../../figures/Submesh.png